Neighbors Say Teresa Klein, Who Called Cops On Black Boy In NYC Store, Is A Racist Who Terrorized The Building

 — Mawiah Landry (@MawiahL) October 12, 2018

 However, her neighbors have now come forward to reveal that Klein’s behavior on Wednesday is anything but out of character.
-The Post’s reporter said neighbors were heckling her on Friday, shouting “Shame on you, Caroline!” and “You’re racist!,” and one person who lives in her apartment said she has been “terrorizing the building.”
+The Post‘s reporter said neighbors were heckling her on Friday, shouting “Shame on you, Caroline!” and “You’re racist!” and one person who lives in her apartment said she has been “terrorizing the building.”

 “People moved out of the building because of her.
 She’s terrorizing the building,” 52-year-old Hazel Freeman, who lives above her, said.